Poul Henningsen – master of soft light and designer of the PH 5 lamp

 The year 1958 saw the launch of two top products: the grand PH Artichoke for public spaces and PH 5 for homes.
 The latter of the two icons can still be found in almost every other home in Denmark, and it is indeed not unknown elsewhere either.

-Poul Henningsen and PH 5
+Poul Henningsen and the iconic PH 5.

 There hardly exists another lighting designer who has been copied as much as Poul Henningsen.
 The eloquent shapes of his lamps have created an entire style of lighting.
 But the copyists have often forgotten Henningsen’s true guiding light: function.